 COLBOR CL60: Compact design for offering lighting for home video studio

-If you work in a small home studio and want the light to be close to the subject, the COLBOR CL60 can be your ideal studio light for video.
+If you work in a small home studio and want the light to be close to the subject, the COLBOR CL60 can be the best studio light for video.
 Its size is 140*80*90mm, weighing 550g.
 It emits little heat and also comes with a cooling system to lower the temperature.
 Both lead to a comfortable shooting environment with low fan noise.

 The CL60 sports 65W COB beads to provide impressive brightness.
 It features variable color temperatures from 2700k to 6500K, allowing you to set different video moods.
 The CRI of 97+ ensures accurate color reproduction.